Bradford Digital Creatives: Four Schools, 102 Students, 100% Completion Rate

 Bradford Digital Creatives gives secondary school students the full filmmaking experience in a single school day.
 No previous experience.
 No specialist equipment.
 Just strong facilitation, accessible tools and a creative structure that works.

 Every group writes, films, edits and screens an original short film — on the day, in front of their classmates.
-Across five cohorts and two years of delivery, that completion rate has been 100%.
+As part of the wider programme reaching 3,000+ young people, my four-school extension delivered a 100% completion rate across every session.

 The numbers